Azure/azure-kusto-microhack/README.md

   ![Screen capture 1](/assets/images/Challenge2-Task3-Pic7.png)

-  Repeat the above steps for ingesting data from the following blob containers: <add connection strings>
+  Repeat the above steps for ingesting data from the following blob containers: (the proctors will provide this information)
   - logistics-connectivity-commands
   - logistics-telemetry
   - logistics-properties